-Once you have all of your partitions created as software RAID partitions, select the Make RAID button on the Disk Druid main partitioning screen (see Figure 5-3, Creating a RAID Array).
+Once you have all of your partitions created as software RAID partitions, select the Make RAID button on the Disk Druid main partitioning screen (see Figure 5-3).

-Next, Figure 5-2, Making a RAID Device will appear, where you can make a RAID device.
+Next, Figure 5-2 will appear, where you can make a RAID device.